ravendb/docs/Articles/Raven.Documentation.Articles/articles/cost-benefits-ravendb-nosql-acid-database.markdown

 Operating deep inside your application, a good database should function like your heart:

 * You <em>never</em> see it.
-* You don’t know how it works, and you don’t need to know how it works – as long as it’s working.
+* You don't know how it works, and you don't need to know how it works – as long as it's working.
 * In pumping blood to the entire body, it feeds the performance of every other part of your system.
 To keep the system at peak performance, it must be working all the time.
 * The better it works, the better every other part of your system works.

-To reach this ideal state, you have to pay lots of money for a good cardiologist, a health and fitness instructor, and all the right foods to  reach your body’s peak performance.
+To reach this ideal state, you have to pay lots of money for a good cardiologist, a health and fitness instructor, and all the right foods to  reach your body's peak performance.
 The same with a database.
 To optimize all it can do for you, it will <em>cost money</em>.

 But what if investing in the best database on the market returned you so much in cost savings and enhanced revenue it exceeded the price of the database?
 The right database should ultimately pay you huge dividends in function, performance, and productivity.